dotcms-community/com.dotcms.shopify/README-development.md

 You can open up the folder and start editing to assets - `code .`

-### Pull the assets you want to edit
+### Push the assets back
-And here is the magic - pushing with --watch enabled.
+And here is the magic - coding in VSCode while pushing with --watch enabled.
 This will monitor the downloaded files and will sync any changes that are made to them with dotCMS.
 It can handle large directories and if

 ```
 dotcli files push -w 2 ./files/live/en-us/demo.dotcms.com
 ```